D.C. Firm Foundation

 Direct premiums written by property/casualty insurance companies in D.C. totaled $1.7 billion in 2015.
 In addition, premiums written by life/health insurance companies totaled $3.3 billion (including life insurance, annuities, accident and health insurance, deposit type funds and other considerations).

-The insurance industry plays a vital role in helping individuals and businesses prepare for and recover from the potentially devastating effects of a disaster such as a catastrophic hurricane or storm or wildfire.
+The insurance industry plays a vital role in helping individuals and businesses prepare for and recover from the potentially devastating effects of a disaster such as a catastrophic hurricane, storm or wildfire.
 Washington, D.C. was impacted by Hurricane Sandy in October 2012, along with some dozen states.
-Sandy caused $18.75 billion in property losses, excluding flood insurance claims covered by the federal flood insurance program, according to estimates from ISO’s PCS unit as of January 18, 2013.
-This would make Sandy the third most costly U.S. hurricane, after hurricanes Katrina and Andrew.
+Sandy caused $18.75 billion in property losses, excluding flood insurance claims covered by the federal flood insurance program, according to estimates from ISO’s PCS unit.
+Sandy was the third most costly U.S. hurricane, after hurricanes Katrina and Andrew.

 STATE BY STATE COMPARISON TABLES